 Like accounts receivable, unpaid liabilities are also removable from the contract.
 Liabilities that are unpaid and have accrued interest may already be accounted for in financial statements.

 Many small businesses use income tax returns as the best source of financial data.
 However, tax returns are often prepared with the intent to minimize taxable income, not to reflect economic reality.
 For instance, a company may elect to expense the purchase of capital assets that are normally depreciated over time.
 Keep in mind depreciation methods and periods are set by regulation, not by actual experience.
 And lastly, various components of goodwill are amortized over 15 years regardless of their expected economic life and value.
 Tax regulations impact the value of the business in a variety of ways.
 As such the data is adjusted to reflect economic value.

-By removing discretionary, non-recurring and non-operating items from the company’s financial statements it gives a more realistic picture to the potential owner.
+Removing discretionary, non-recurring and non-operating items from the company’s financial statements gives a more realistic picture to the potential owner.
 A business appraisal will help you make these adjustments to provide a more accurate business value.
 The adjustments are then used in the business valuation to compare to similar companies and industry averages.
-Normalized financial statements can also be analyzed and used to make meaningful projections and forecasts.
+Normalized financial statements are also analyzable and useful to make meaningful projections and forecasts.

 Peak Business Valuation enjoys working with small business owners to help maximize their company value.
 Whether you are buying or selling a business, we can help normalize/adjust financial statements to give you a better picture of the company’s earning capacity.
 We welcome any questions you have.
-Please reach out via email or phone call.
+Please reach out by scheduling a free consultation.

 Schedule Your Free Consultation Today!